-The Kananaskis Improvement District Council was established in 1996 to provide direct public representation in the governance of the Kananaskis Improvement District.
+The Kananaskis Improvement District (KID) Council was established in 1996 to provide direct public representation in the governance of the KID.
 Council is accountable to residents and ratepayers as well as to the Minister of Alberta Environment and Parks.
 Council is responsible for helping the Minister make sure the Improvement District provides the services the constituents need and want.
-It provides input into policy making relating to programs and services in the Improvement District and monitors these programs and services to ensure that administration delivers them in the best way possible.
-The Kananaskis Improvement District Council is comprised of six individuals representing the Lower Kananaskis Lake Cabin Subdivision, non-commercial residents or ratepayers, large businesses (those of $750,000 or more in the most recent Assessment) and two Alberta-Citizens-at-Large.
-The current Council is represented as follows:
+It provides input into policy making relating to programs and services in the KID and monitors these programs and services to ensure that administration delivers them in the best way possible.
+KID Council is comprised of six individuals representing the Lower Kananaskis Lake Cabin Subdivision, non-commercial residents or ratepayers, large businesses (assessment value of $750,000 or more), small business (assessment value of less than $750,000) and two Alberta-Citizens-at-Large.
+KID Council is represented as follows:

 - Email: email@example.com